p4gar/Spotify-api-rating-system/README.md

 Technologies Used

     Node.js
-    Express.js
+    php
-    React
+    JavaScript
     Spotify API
-    MongoDB (or your preferred database)
+    MySQL (or your preferred database)

 Contributing